davecranwell/e-Activist-social-proof-plugins/README.md

 3 plugins currently exist

 #### [Recent supporter list](#recent-supporter-list-1)
-A dynamic list of the supporters who have recently used any given campaigning form or forms
+A dynamic list of the supporters who have recently used any given campaigning form or forms.
+Uses EN's EaDataCapture service.

 #### [Thermometer](#thermometer-1)
 A "We have raised this much to rebuild the church roof" style thermometer to indicate the overall success of a campaign, relative to the campaign's goal.
 This can be used to indicate total donations or total registrations/engagements.
+Uses EN's EaEmailAOTarget or NetDonor services.

 #### [RollCall](#rollcall-1)
 Similar to 'Supporter list' shown above but with the option of fundraising donation amounts from the NetDonor system (e.g. Bob just gave £10).
 This plugin requires less processing than 'Supporter list' but doesn't include information about how recently an action was taken.
+Uses EN's two new services, RollCall and FundraisingRollCall, which appear to be intended for use by systems like the Recent Supporter List, but limited in the fields it returns.

 ## Global options